 Along with Zentangle, I also have developed quite a bit of Zentangle Inspired Art (ZIA).
 There are days I sit and make a tile and there are days I want to create something intentional.
 I’ve been very busy using templates from Ben Kwok.
 He has a wonderful group on Facebook called Ornation Creation.
 He creates beautiful templates for anyone to use and fill in however they like.
 It’s a great group, no drama, I highly recommend joining this one.
 I love this group as I tend to make bigger pieces, still using the “method” of a string, but creating more ZIA than Zentangle.

 Another great resource for how to draw patterns is Youtube.com.
-You can simply do a search on Zentangle but if you’re looking for a good place to start, Ellen Wolters has a lot of video’s that are very good.
+I’ve recently started my own Youtube Channel with lots of info, techniques and demonstrations of my tangle patterns – have a look and subscribe.
+You can simply do a search on Zentangle but one of my go-to channels is Ellen Wolters – she has a lot of video’s that are very good.
 Once you watch a few of her video’s you’ll see that there is nothing fancy-pants involved in drawing the patterns – they are done in steps, are made up of lines and if you take it step by step anyone can do it.
-Practice of course make better (I won’t say perfect, that’s too much pressure).
+Practice of course makes better (I won’t say perfect, that’s too much pressure).
 When I started intentionally using these patterns my spirals where not very spirally…I think they’re better now.
 My lines can be wobbly, but overall, the more you do, the better if feels and looks.
 Don’t get hung up on being perfect, that’s not what this is about.
 Just take it line by line.

 Pinterest is another great place to find patterns, see art and get inspired.
 I have quite a collection of patterns on my Tangle Pattern board.
 You can also see a lot of Ellen Wolters video’s pinned over there and watch them from within Pinterest.